Summary Care Record (SCR)

 System Supplier status updates: If you are a pharmacy system supplier that is developing or currently supplying an SCR enabled PMR System to the English market and would like your name added to this list please contact PSNC.
 If you are aware that details above have changed please let us know.

-Read more about the SCR consent and access framework below.
 The consent framework was established during 2017 when pharmacy teams began to make use of SCR and was agreed by NHS Digital, PSNC and others at that time as a starting point consent model.
 The framework may be updated later as SCR usage becomes more common.

 Each patient should provide for you their “permission to view” (PTV) before you access their SCR.*

-- Why will the pharmacy access their record e.g. ‘to support your care’.
+- Why the pharmacy will access their record e.g. ‘to support your care’.

 - PTV can be withdrawn by the patient: The patient should also be informed that they can change their decision at any time.

-Verbal confirmation is generally the best way to obatin consent, although some contractors may opt for written confirmation especially where the permission is ongoing.
+Verbal confirmation is generally the best way to obatin consent, although some contractors may opt for written confirmation (especially where the permission is ongoing).
 There is a sample form for recording this further below.
-It is also acceptable to get permission to view a patient’s SCR over the phone.

 Opting out of having an SCR